Top tips for beginner needle felters

 Welcome to the Cosy Craft Club's needle felting month!
 We really want to encourage you to have a go at needle felting yourself, and we'll be sharing the key things you need to know to get started.
 You can find all our needle felting posts in one place here.

-We asked some lovely UK needle felters to share their top tips for anyone who is interesting in having a go at needle felting.
+We asked some lovely UK needle felters to share their top tips for anyone who is interested in having a go at needle felting.
 They gave some great answers, so have a good read and get some great insights to get you going with your needle felting.

 The problem with felting is that once you start you will never want to stop, its seriously addictive!!!!
 But I find it's a wonderful way to lose yourself for a couple of hours, but watching tv and felting can be a challenge as you stab yourself when you look up.